willfarrell/alfred-pkgman-workflow/README.md

 ## Contribution

-There is the Makefile to automate the contribution steps.
-Makefile have one prerequisite: you should set `ALFRED_PKGMAN_WORKFLOW_DIR` shell environment variable targeting to workflow path installed in Alfred.
+There is a `Makefile` to automate the contribution steps.
+This `Makefile` have one prerequisite: you should set `ALFRED_PKGMAN_WORKFLOW_DIR` shell environment variable targeting to workflow path installed in Alfred.
 To get the path you should:

- 1. go Alfred Preferences -> Workflows
+1. Go Alfred Preferences → Workflows
- 2. find Package Managers
+2. Find “Package Managers”
- 3. right click on it and select Open in Finder
+3. Right click on it and select “Open in Finder”

-To make a contribution you need to:
+To make a contribution:

-1. make desired changes to workflow / underlying code base
+1. Make desired changes to workflow / underlying code base
-2. build distributive - the Alfred workflow
+2. Build the Alfred workflow
-3. prepare a new release
+3. Prepare a new release:
-    1. update `Package Managers.alfredworkflow` file in the root of repository
+    1. Update `Package Managers.alfredworkflow` file in the root of repository from your newly-built one
-    2. update `info.plist` in the root of the repository
+    2. Update `info.plist` in the root of the repository

+See below for how to run the automation that handles these steps.

-### make changes to workflow / underlying code base
+### Make changes to workflow / underlying code base

 `make linkSourceFoldersToWorkflow` - links src, bin, vendor folders from your local cloned source code folder of the workflow to corresponding folders that installed in Alfred, located at `ALFRED_PKGMAN_WORKFLOW_DIR`.

-### build distributive - the Alfred workflow
+### Build the Alfred workflow

-`make dist` - runs composer install, copies sources to `./dist`, copies icons and `info.plist` from `ALFRED_PKGMAN_WORKFLOW_DIR` to `./dist`, zips `./dist` to `Package Managers.alfredworkflow`
+`make dist` - runs `composer install`, copies sources to `./dist`, copies icons and `info.plist` from `ALFRED_PKGMAN_WORKFLOW_DIR` to `./dist`, zips `./dist` to `Package Managers.alfredworkflow`

-### prepare a new release
+### Prepare a new release

 `make release` - builds a new release by copying `info.plist` and `Package Managers.alfredworkflow` from `./dist` to the root of the repository.

 ![][alcatraz]
 ![][apm]